 First City Art Center (FCAC) is a 501(c)(3) non-profit art center in Pensacola, FL engaging the community through a broad range of workshops, classes, studio spaces, gallery exhibits, fundraising events, summer camp, youth art program, outreach programs, and field trips.
 FCAC provides a variety of opportunities for people to interact with art.
 We offer classes and workshops in glass blowing, glass bead making, stained glass, sculpture, pottery on the wheel, hand-built pottery, drawing, painting, and various other mediums.
 We are unique in this area for many reasons, and we are the only public glassblowing facility in Northwest FL.

 FCAC cultivates a creative culture, inviting people of all backgrounds, ages, and skill levels to explore, participate and experiment with art.
 We encourage a cooperative environment that nurtures the artist and the observer while building a community around the arts that provides open dialogue, camaraderie, public service, education, fellowship and mentorship programs.
 FCAC serves approximately 10,000 adults and children each year.
 First City Art Center is an active, dynamic and exciting resource for the community.

 Our collaborations with other community and non-profit organizations have provided us with some of our greatest successes.
 Over the years, we have continually strengthened and diversified our offerings in the arts.
 It is because of our core values that we maintain our vitality, enriching the area through arts education, outreach, and consistently well-attended events that provide entertainment for all ages.

-It is the policy and commitment of First City Art Center that it does not discriminate on the basis of race, age, gender expression, sexual orientation, color, sex, national origin, physical or mental disability or religion in any of its activities or operations.
+It is the policy and commitment of First City Art Center that it does not discriminate on the basis of race, color, age, gender identity or expression, sexual orientation, national origin, physical or mental disability, veteran status, or religion in any of its activities or operations.

 To establish a thriving, vitally dynamic arts district in Northwest Florida that is an economic and cultural driver for our region, which includes a nationally recognized arts facility featuring glass and ceramics studios.